filakhtov/gentoo-use-docs/net-misc/wget.md

 This flag replaces an SSL backend for handling HTTPS connections with the LibreSSL library instead of the OpenSSL one.
 Only has an effect if an `ssl` flag is enabled too.

 The flag should only be enabled systemwide, because the OpenSSL and the LibreSSL libraries can't be installed at the same time.

+### metalink
+Pass the `--with-metalink` option to the configure script.
+Enable support for metalink extensible metadata file format that provides a list of resources for a file (URLs for all the mirrors and P2P resources) along with checksums and other metadata.
+Mirrors can have details like their location listed, allowing downloads to be filtered by location to use local mirrors which is more efficient.
+Checksums are used to automatically verify files, along with repair information to fix corrupted files already downloaded and downloads in progress.

+It is safe to disable this flag, because metalink is not widely adopted.

 ### nls
 The flag will pass the `--enable-nls` option to the configure script.
 This is used to provide the translation and the localization for variety of languages.